PavelVesely/t-digest/README.md

 ## Creating plots

 After generating results of the experiments as outlined above, from `docs/python/adversarial_plots`, run `make install` and then `make notebook`.
 Then run the entire [error_plots](docs/python/adversarial_plots/notebooks/error_plots.ipynb) notebook.
 This will both render the plots in the notebook, and save image files to `docs/python/adversarial_plots/images/`.
+Note that `RunAllExperiments.sh` will take some time to complete, so the data required by the notebooks will not be immediately available.

 Run also the [speed_comparison](docs/python/adversarial_plots/notebooks/speed_comparison.ipynb) notebook, which plots the data resulting from scenario 3. above.